Skip to main content

 August 2024

-Official end of price shield with partial TICFE restoration
+Official end of the price shield with partial TICFE restoration

-Cost to the State: The price shield cost approximately €45 billion in total over 2021-2024, with about €25 billion for electricity alone.
+Total cost to the state: According to the Ministry of Economy, the price shield cost approximately €45 billion between 2021 and 2024, with about €25 billion for electricity alone.
+A considerable fiscal effort to keep prices artificially low.

 DateTRV ChangeContext